nukehub-dev/nukebox/.github/pull-request-template.md

 ---
 name: Pull Request
-about: Submit changes to NuclearKid for review and inclusion
+about: Submit changes to NukeBox for review and inclusion
 title: "[PR] Concise description of your changes"
 labels: enhancement
 assignees: ""